Locations:

 • Feeling light-headed or dizzy.

-What came first?
-The chicken or the egg?
+Which came first, the chicken or the egg?
 Anxiety or hot flashes?
 The answer is … it can go both ways.

-“Anxiety can trigger a hot flash.
-And the opposite is also true — a hot flash can lead to feelings of anxiety,” explains Dr. Sozen.
+“Anxiety can sometimes trigger a hot flash, and the opposite is also true: A hot flash can often lead to feelings of anxiety,” Dr. Batur explains.
 “The sudden rush of warmth and other physical symptoms of hot flashes can be really distressing.”

-Hot flashes tend to hit you — well, in a flash.
-So, when you experience a rise in temperature, you may be caught off guard and, understandably, feel a twinge of anxiety or nervousness.
+Hot flashes tend to hit you, in, well, a flash.
+So, when you experience a rise in temperature, you may be caught off guard and start to feel nervous or self-conscious.

-In one study published in 2005, researchers followed 436 premenopausal women for six years and found that people with anxiety were 3 to 5 times more likely to have hot flashes.
+In a study from 2005, researchers followed 436 premenopausal women for six years and found that people with anxiety were three to five times more likely to have hot flashes than women without.
+Though the study is two decades old, anxiety is on the rise among U.S. adults, so it’s likely as relevant as ever.

 In other words, if something else causes a hot flash, it may cause a domino effect and trigger feelings of anxiety as well.
 And if you’ve been feeling hot flashes come and go for a long time, you may start anticipating these flashes to hit you at any moment.